-Proposal to Create a Canadian Musicians’ Support Fund from a Streaming Levy
+Proposal to Create a Canadian Musicians’ Support Fund

 1. Music is essential to our cultural identity and enriches Canadian lives.
 It is scientifically proven that music improves mental health and physical well-being.
 Because music significantly enhances life, Canadians value and enjoy music daily.